We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 If you are reading this, I know that you have already experienced a serious bowel injury after undergoing what you expected to be a routine procedure.
 Bowel injuries can happen in all kinds of ways, and they often occur in minor surgeries when a surgeon or another healthcare provider makes a grievous error.
 I am so sorry that you are experiencing this terrible pain because your doctor did not take proper precautions during your procedure.
 I know that you are likely experiencing significant pain and suffering on top of dealing with extensive medical bills and lost wages caused by your injury.

 When someone suffers a severe bowel injury because of a surgeon’s negligence, it is extremely important to seek help from a Minneapolis bowel injury lawyer who has experience representing injured patients in claims like yours.
 I know you may be wondering if you are eligible for compensation, and I know that you may be agonizing over the decision of whether to trust another doctor to help you heal from your serious injuries.
 You are in the right place if you need help from an experienced and compassionate Minnesota bowel injury lawyer.
 Our firm is here to help you.
-Continue reading to learn more about bowel injuries and filing a claim, and then call our firm to set up your consultation with our team.
+Continue reading to learn more about bowel injuries and filing a claim, and then call our firm to further discuss your situation.

 Bowel injuries can result from many different types of errors in medical procedures, especially in gynecological procedures and laparoscopic surgeries.
 The Agency for Healthcare Research and Quality (AHRQ) provides information about causes of bowel injuries and how they frequently happen.
 Common medical procedures that can lead to a bowel injury include but are not limited to the following: